-Specifically, how much variation in stickleback phenotypes of morphology (For example: size, shape, feeding structures, development time) and behavior (For example: feeding behavior, antipredator behavior, shyness/boldness, shoaling) are driven by genetic inheritence vs environmental inheritence?
+Specifically, how much variation in stickleback phenotypes of morphology (For example: shape, feeding structures), phenology (growth rate, size, and behavior (For example: feeding behavior, antipredator behavior, shyness/boldness, shoaling) are driven by genetic inheritence vs environmental inheritence?

-How much variation in parental effects are explained by inhertance from genes vs inheritence from parental environment?
+How much variation in parental effects can be explained by inheritance from genes vs inheritence from parental environment?

-Do Mývatn stickleback obtain parental affects primarily through genes or via epigenetics?
+Do Mývatn stickleback obtain parental effects primarily through genes or via epigenetics?
 (For example, parental behavior triggering hormone release)

 Relevant Background

-Development and early life history are two of the most important time periods for an organism.
+An organism’s phenotype determines its Development and early life history are crucial steps for organisms.
 Consequentally, the traits gained by an organism from its parents during this time are key to its success as an individual.
-It is not suprising then, that parental effects, both maternal and paternal, have a major impact on the an organism from before it is born (Charmantier, Garant, and Kruuk 2014; Danchin et al. 2011; Badyaev and Uller 2009).
-Parental effects, defined as a change in an Offspring’s phenotype due to the genotype and/or environment of one or more of its parents, were for a long time considered a nuicance, a deviation from pure heritable traits.
-Now however we have seen a researgence of interest in these effects (Charmantier, Garant, and Kruuk 2014).
-While much research has been done concerning the impact of parental effects on development (Tigreros, Agrawal, and Thaler 2021) and behavior of invertabrates (particularly beetles), comparitivley less is known about parental effects on vertabrates.
+It is not surprising then, that parental effects, both maternal and paternal, have a major impact on organisms (Charmantier, Garant, and Kruuk 2014; Danchin et al. 2011; Badyaev and Uller 2009).
+Parental effects, defined as a change in an offspring’s phenotype due to the genotype and/or environment of one or more of its parents, were for a long time considered a nuicance, a deviation from pure heritable traits.
+Now however we have seen a resurgence of interest in these effects (Charmantier, Garant, and Kruuk 2014).
+While much research has been done concerning the impact of parental effects on development (Tigreros, Agrawal, and Thaler 2021) and behavior of invertebrates (particularly beetles), comparatively less is known about parental effects on vertebrates.
 Work on teleosts has revealed strong links between parental effects on the co-evolution of behavior and cellular function (Yoshizawa, Ashida, and Jeffery 2012).

-The connection between parental affects influencing behavior and gene expression has serious implications for evolutionary ecology, because rapid environmental could act as a mechanism for rapid evolution via parental programming of offspring phenotypes, effectively providing their offspring with a “jumpstart” of sorts (Danchin et al. 2011; Donelson et al. 2018).
+The connection between parental affects influencing behavior and gene expression has serious implications for evolutionary ecology, because rapid environmental change could act as a mechanism for rapid evolution via parental programming of offspring phenotypes, effectively providing their offspring with a “jumpstart” of sorts (Danchin et al. 2011; Donelson et al. 2018).

 From the standpoint of quantitative genetics, the phenotype (P) is equal to the influence of genes (G) and environment (E) such that

-P=G×E
+P=G+E

-However, genetic effects from parents can be further broken down into inheritence from genes directly (IG) and inheritence from the parental environment (IE) such that
+However, genetic effects from parents can be further broken down into inheritence from genes directly (IG) and inheritence from the parental environment (IE) such that: